usmakestwo/Bankly-docker/README.md

-# BanklyDB
+# Bankly Docker
 Database for Bankly application

-Currently we are using Postgres.
+Currently we are using MySQL.
 The schema for the Chore table is as follows:

 ```
-  CREATE TABLE CHORE (
+CREATE TABLE chore (
-    id  number(5) primary key,
+  id VARCHAR(32) NOT NULL,
-    name varchar(128),
+  name VARCHAR(128) NOT NULL,
-    repeat varchar(128),
+  recurrent VARCHAR(128),
-    completed bit default 0
+  completed BIT DEFAULT 0 NOT NULL,
-  )
+  PRIMARY KEY (id)
+);

 ```